-Surface meteorology measurements included air temperature, humidity, mean and turbulent winds, visibility, and downwelling solar and infra-red radiation (Sedlar et al., 2020).
-Radiosondes (Vaisala RS92) were launched four times a day at 0000, 0600, 1200, and 1800 UTC (Sotiropoulou et al., 2016).
+Surface meteorology measurements included air temperature, humidity, mean and turbulent winds, visibility, and downwelling solar and infrared radiation (Sedlar et al., 2020).
+Radiosondes (Vaisala RS92) were launched four times a day at 00:00, 06:00, 12:00, and 18:00 UTC (Sotiropoulou et al., 2016; Brooks and Tjernström, 2018).

-These measurements allow for a comprehensive characterisation of clouds using the Cloudnet algorithm (Illingworth et al., 2007), combining cloud radar, ceilometer, microwave radiometer and radiosonde profiles averaged to a common grid at the

-150 cloud radar resolution.
+These measurements allow for a comprehensive characterization of clouds using the Cloudnet algorithm (Illingworth et al., 2007), combining cloud radar, ceilometer, microwave radiometer, and radiosonde profiles averaged to a common grid at the cloud radar resolution.
 The radiosonde profiles provide the initial temperature and humidity profiles for Cloudnet.
 They also supply the information necessary to estimate and correct for gaseous and liquid attenuation of the radar reflectivity.
 Gaseous attenuation at 94 GHz is not so severe in Arctic conditions but may reach 1 dB already within 2 km, whereas attenuation by liquid cloud layers can reach 2 dB or more.
-This attenuation, if uncorrected for, would cause a significant bias in derived ice water contents (IWC), especially if occurring above liquid layers.
-Together with the re-gridded remote-sensing data, the

-- Cloudnet scheme also provides an objective hydrometeor target classification at the same cloud radar resolution; the re-gridded 155 data and the target classification are combined in a single file termed the target categorisation product which also contains the measurement uncertainties for propagation through to all products.
+This attenuation, if uncorrected for, would cause a significant bias in derived ice water content (IWC), especially if occurring above liquid layers.
+Together with the re-gridded remote-sensing data, the Cloudnet scheme also provides an objective hydrometeor target classification at the same cloud radar resolution; the re-gridded data and the target classification are combined in a single file termed the target categorization product (Achtert et al., 2020) which also contains the measurement uncertainties for propagation through to all products.
 The measurement uncertainties of the individual instruments are used to obtain a data quality flag.
-This study only considers profiles that are flagged as reliable and show a standard deviation of the LWP smaller than $120 \text{ gm}^{-2}$ . - 160 The target categorisation product is the basis for deriving consistent retrievals of cloud occurrence, top and base height, cloud thickness, cloud phase, liquid and ice-water path, liquid and ice water content, and the effective radius of cloud droplets and ice crystals.
-Liquid water content (LWC) is calculated from microwave radiometer-derived LWP (with an offset correction based on clear-sky periods) and liquid layer cloud boundaries by distributing the liquid using the scaled-linear adiabatic assumption, i.e. LWC increasing linearly with height from zero at cloud base (Albrecht et al., 1990; Boers et al., 2000).
-Typical errors in LWC are below 20% (Ebell et al., 2010).
-IWC is calculated from radar reflectivity and temperature using the method of Hogan 165 et al. (2006), where the fractional error in IWC at 94 GHz is +55%/-35% between -10 and -20 C, rising to +90%/-47% for temperatures below $-40^{\circ}$ C. Note that an error in the calibration of the radar reflectivity of 1 dB would bias IWC by 15%.
+This study only considers profiles that are flagged as reliable and show a standard deviation of the LWP smaller than 120 g m-2.

+The target categorization product is the basis for deriving consistent retrievals of cloud occurrence, top and base height, cloud thickness, cloud phase, liquid and ice water path, liquid and ice water content, and the effective radius of cloud droplets and ice crystals.
+Liquid water content (LWC) is calculated from microwave-radiometer-derived LWP (with an offset correction based on clear-sky periods) and liquid layer cloud boundaries by distributing the liquid using the scaledlinear adiabatic assumption, i.e. LWC increasing linearly with height from zero at cloud base (Albrecht et al., 1990; Boers et al., 2000).
+Typical errors in LWC are below 20 % (Ebell et al., 2010).
+IWC is calculated from radar reflectivity and temperature using the method of Hogan et al. (2006), where the fractional error in IWC at 94 GHz is +55 %/-35 %between -10 and -20 °C, rising to +90 %/-47 % for temperatures below -40 °C. Note that an error in the calibration of the radar reflectivity of 1 dB would bias IWC by 15 %.